Spaqin/spaq-in/src/posts/2025-Seychelles.md

 Once you arrive close enough to the beaches, you're supposed to leave your bicycle at the parking lot.
 There are some amenities near the point of interest, and by that I mean some souvenir shops.
 They're really trying to milk the place.
 But like I said earlier, the beach itself is untouched.
 Pristine.
 And there are few great spots nearby, just not as well known; so much so that I wasn't sure which one was supposed to be The One without crowds to guide us.
 We saw an employee preparing a wedding ceremony in one corner; it's a stunning place for such an event I'm almost jealous.

 The water is crystal clear.
-Half transparent fishes are swimming around, and the waves are very small, the water is calm.
-Far in the background you can see the rougher sea that somehow stops few hundred meters from the shore, as if protected by a force field.
-In the background you can see Praslin, and a silhouette of Mahe.
-Massive boulders on your sides and behind you give that grandoise feeling that really makes it feel like a slice of paradise.
+Transparent fishes are swimming around, and the water is calm with very gentle waves.
+Far in the background you can see the rougher sea that somehow stops few hundred meters from the shore, as if the beach is protected by a force field.
+In the background you can see Praslin, and a silhouette of Mahé.
+Massive boulders on your sides and behind you give that grandiose feeling that really makes it feel like a slice of paradise.

 Maybe you already have beach fatigue and don't appreciate it as much yet, but the title is deserved.